 The College also offers the B.S. degree through the E.L. and Sue Derr Department of Teacher Education with a double major in Education and Bible.
-There are three different plans to choose from: the B.S.
+There are four different plans to choose from: the B.S.
 Education and Bible (Early Childhood-6th Grade), the B.S.
-Education and Bible (Grades 7-12) English Language Arts, or the B.S.
-Education and Bible (Grades 7-12) Social Studies.
+Education and Bible (Grades 7-12) English Language Arts, the B.S.
+Education and Bible (Grades 7-12) Social Studies, or the B.S.
+Education and Bible (Early Childhood-12th Grade).
 The B.S. degree in Education and Bible prepares students to attain Texas state certification for teaching in public schools.
 The degree is approved by the Texas Education Agency to offer Texas State Certification to students who pass state requirements.
 Additionally, the degree meets the requirements for Association of Christian Schools International (ACSI) certification for teaching in private Christian schools.
 In addition to the B.S. in Education and Bible, the Department offers a Texas-approved alternative teacher certification program for those who have already completed the Bachelor's degree.